 Fortunately, data classification is not something you need to do manually, especially since there are a number of affordable, easy-to-use tools out there that can automatically discover and classify a wide range of data types, such as Personally Identifiable Information (PII), Protected Health Information (PHI), Payment Card Information (PCI), and any other information that you are legally required to protect.

 In fact, most data classification solutions will come with default settings that are optimized to meet the requirements of a wide range of data privacy laws.

-Data classification solutions work by injecting meta-data into the data we want classify.
+Data classification solutions work by injecting meta-data into the data we want to classify.
 Such meta-data can include its level of sensitivity, the file format, the author of the data, its time of creation, and any other relevant information that can be used by our chosen DLP solution.
-In order for the DLP solution to use this meta-data, the administrator must first setup access controls.
+In order for the DLP solution to use this meta-data, the administrator must first set up access controls.

 Authentication and Authorization

 DLP solutions rely on protocols that manage authentication and authorization.
 Authentication is used to determine that the user is who they say that are, and authorization is used to determine which resources the user has access to.